ismartcoding/plain-app/docs/issues/299/mdns-interface-routing-investigation-report.md

 The fixed APK was also installed on a dedicated Android 12/API 31 x86_64 emulator.
 The app cold-launched successfully, remained stable after backgrounding, and its forwarded HTTP endpoint returned `200` both before and after backgrounding.
 The mDNS responder started and announced on the emulator's eligible interfaces.
 Stock emulator NAT did not carry guest multicast to the host, so host-side `.local` resolution was not treated as a product pass or failure.

 `git diff --check` also passes.
-CI remains pending.
+GitHub registered no CI checks for pull request #348 at report-posting time.

 ## Remaining limitations

 - The baseline failure has been reproduced on one physical Android device and Linux resolver topology.
 - Android 12 runtime and direct-network compatibility were validated, but stock emulator NAT prevented end-to-end host-LAN multicast validation.
 - Windows and phone-hotspot validation have not yet been performed.
-- CI status is pending for pull request #348.
+- No GitHub CI checks were registered for pull request #348 at report-posting time.